OmarCypha700/QR-code-component/README.md

-A simple QR code component, created with HTML and CSS Challenge by Frontend Mentor
+A simple QR code component, created with HTML and CSS.
+Challenge by Frontend Mentor